xy1377660586/master_thesis/README.md

 # master_thesis
-the thesis for master degree
+the thesis for master degree  in Waterloo University SYDE department